Overton High School (Memphis, Tennessee)

-Overton High School (currently known as Watkins Overton High School) is a secondary school for the Creative and Performing Arts located in Memphis, Tennessee.
+Overton High School is a secondary school for the Creative and Performing Arts located in Memphis, Tennessee.

-The school, which serves grades 9 through 12, is a part of the Shelby County Schools district.
-It was a Memphis City School when it was built in 1959.
-It became Shelby County School, when Memphis surrender their charter back in 2014.
+The school, which serves grades 9 through 12, is a part of the Memphis-Shelby County Schools district.
+Built in the Memphis City School district, the school became a part of the then Shelby County Schools district when the school district surrendered its charter in 2014.

-The School was named in honor of Memphis mayor S. Watkins Overton.
+The school was named in honor of former Mayor of Memphis, S. Watkins Overton.